Abdulrahman-122/AWS_Fundamentals/file18.md

       note;
         Neptune provides low-latency and high-throughput performance for both read and              write operations, making it suitable for real-time applications working with                connected data.
+        -A key benefit of AWS DMS(database migration service) is that the source database remains fully operational              during migration, which minimizes downtime to applications.